 📖 Substitutions

 - Lentil - You may use any lentil type you like ( green, yellow, red, black (beluga) green mountain lentils.
-Any lentil types you have in hand, you like and are used to eating will all do a great job in this high-protein bread.
+Any lentil types you have in hand, that you like and are used to eating will all do a great job in this high-protein bread.

 - Fresh Herbs - use flat parsley and/or thyme, or oregano if you like.
 Dried herbs are great too.